Clicking on any the images

 Although there was some variation in the marks, there were enough similarities

-between them to show that they probably had a common source.
+show that they probably had a common source.
 These two

 images are of what I'd call the "classic" damage mode.
+That is, most of the bites looked like these.

-All images on this page were
+All images in this section were

 taken 01/29/2001, but all of these are samples that I saved from back in

-ago.
+1991.
 The following images show further examples of the damage

-we encountered.
 Most of them are in pairs, showing two views of each cut.

 The holes definitely looked

-across an object.
-Also, the serrated nature of the cuts was interesting
+the serrated nature of the cuts was interesting

 to me.
 Notice the peculiar scratches on the top surface of the flap